Orientation is a celebration of your new journey at Macquarie and a showcase of our fun, vibrant and friendly community.

 What to expect

 The week will be packed with sessions, tours and events so wear comfortable clothes, bring a drink bottle and get ready to explore.

 When you arrive, drop by the info stalls, grab your orientation guide and find out what's on for that day.

 Our international and postgraduate students will be invited to additional events to be welcomed by staff, meet other students and to find out about the support Macquarie offers during your transition.

 There are tours every day that will take you to the basic spots, but bring your timetable (which you get from eStudent) and find your locations before classes start in the following week.
-There is free parking on campus until February 24.
-Wally’s Walk is the spine of the University, so use this as a reference point if you get lost.

 The following weeks